The-going/evlproject/content/dovetail/pipeline/porting/devnotes.md

 neither need nor want to convert the spinlock serializing access to the cache maintenance operations for L2 to a hard lock.

-{{% notice tip %}}
+{{% notice note %}}
-Conversion to hard lock may have cause latency to skyrocket on some i.MX6 hardware, equipped with PL22x cache units, or PL31x with errata 588369 or 727915 for particular hardware revisions, as each background operation was awaited for completion for working around some silicon bug, with hard irqs disabled.
+This above assumption is unfortunately only partially right, because at some point in the future we may want to run DMA transfers from the out-of-band context, which could entail cache maintenance operations.
 {{% /notice %}}

+Conversion to hard lock may cause latency to skyrocket on some i.MX6 hardware, equipped with PL22x cache units, or PL31x with errata 588369 or 727915 for particular hardware revisions, as each background operation would be awaited for completion with hard irqs disabled, in order to work around some silicon bug.